 The Florida leafwing has been extirpated from nearly 96 percent of its historical range; the only known extant population occurs within ENP at Long Pine Key in Miami-Dade County.
 Threats of habitat loss and fragmentation, climatic change, poaching, parasitism and predation, small population size, restricted range, and influence of chemical pesticides used for mosquito control, still exist for the only remaining population.
 Because there is only one small extant population of this butterfly, and limited law enforcement, collection has and continues to be a significant threat to this butterfly.
 Existing regulatory mechanisms are inadequate to reduce these threats.
 The leafwing may be impacted when pine rocklands are converted to other uses or when lack of fire causes the conversion to habitats that are unsuitable for this butterfly.
-Because the remaining population is isolated and the butterfly has a limited ability to recolonize historically occupied habitats.
+Because the remaining population is isolated and the butterfly has a limited ability to recolonize historically occupied habitats that are now highly fragmented, it is vulnerable to natural and human-caused changes in its habitats.
 As a result, impacts from increasing threats, singly or in combination, are likely to result in the extinction of the butterfly as there is no redundancy of populations.